 Welcome

-As part of the guideline development process for the Canadian Guidelines for Post COVID-19 Condition (CAN-PCC), we have developed the ninth set of draft recommendations, including some research recommendations and a good practice statement.
+As part of the guideline development process for the Canadian Guidelines for Post COVID-19 Condition (CAN-PCC), we have developed the tenth set of draft recommendations, including some research recommendations and a good practice statement.

 The CAN-PCC Collaborative shares draft recommendations as soon as they are formulated.
 The order in which sets of recommendations are shared, as well as the order in which they are presented within each set, does not indicate an order of importance.
 Eventually, the CAN-PCC Collaborative will release recommendations for around 90 questions that were selected as being important.
 Sets of draft recommendations will continue to be released monthly for public comments.